Receipt and Opening of Radioactive Packages

 Package Receipt Log" and a "Radionuclide

 shall be monitored as soon as practical after receipt.
-(But, no more than
+(But, within

-a radiation monitoring badge/and ring badge (if applicable) prior to and
+a lab coat, a radiation monitoring badge and ring badge (if applicable) prior to and

 during the opening of the package.